Klipper3d/klipper/docs/Status_Reference.md

   template expansion, the PROBE (or similar) command must be run prior to the macro containing this reference.

+# quad_gantry_level

+The following information is available in the `quad_gantry_level` object (this object is available if quad_gantry_level is defined):
+- `leveled`: True if the gantry leveling process has been run and completed successfully.

 # query_endstops

 The following information is available in the `query_endstops` object